microsoft/MLOS/README.md

 - an "optimizer" service [abstraction](https://microsoft.github.io/MLOS/overview.html#mlos-core-api) (e.g. [`register()`](https://microsoft.github.io/MLOS/generated/mlos_core.optimizers.optimizer.BaseOptimizer.html#mlos_core.optimizers.optimizer.BaseOptimizer.register) and [`suggest()`](https://microsoft.github.io/MLOS/generated/mlos_core.optimizers.optimizer.BaseOptimizer.html#mlos_core.optimizers.optimizer.BaseOptimizer.suggest)) so we can easily swap out different implementations methods of searching (e.g. random, BO, etc.)
 - provide some helpers for [automating optimization experiment](https://microsoft.github.io/MLOS/overview.html#mlos-bench-api) runner loops and data collection

-For these design requirements we intend to reuse as much from existing OSS libraries as possible and layer policies and optimizations specifically geared towards autotuning over top.
+For these design requirements we intend to reuse as much from existing OSS libraries as possible and layer policies and optimizations specifically geared towards autotuning systems over top.

+By providing wrappers we aim to also allow more easily experimenting with replacing underlying optimizer components as new techniques become available or seem to be a better match for certain systems.

 ## Getting Started